 Convicted Galaxy is a fast action spaceship shooter, combining roguelike and shoot ’em up elements with a third person perspective in a 2.5D universe.

-Stranded in an unknown galaxy full of escaped prisoners, you must find a way out.
-The escaped prisoners grow stronger with every passing moment.
-Build space stations and other structures around planets, upgrade your ship, and siege enemy locations in an effort to gain strength while weakening the enemy.
-Take risks when necessary, but don't forget that you only get one chance.
+After a catastrophic event aboard an Interstellar Correctional Fleet (ICF) prison ship, you find yourself stranded in an unexplored galaxy full of escaped prisoners.
+The prisoners grow stronger with every passing moment.
+Build space stations and support structures around planets, upgrade your ship, and siege enemy locations in an effort to gain strength while weakening the enemy.
+Take risks when necessary, but don't forget that you only have one chance.

 Learn more on the press kit page.

 Yes, the story of Convicted Galaxy has played a very large role in the development of the game.
 However, one of our main goals is to create a strong gameplay experience with little understanding of the story while still offering deep and meaningful story elements for players who want to dig deeper.

 For nearly 1000 Pulsar Years (PY) the mass majority of humans have lived within space stations and ships in orbit around various planetary bodies of the Milky Way.
 All attempts to find another suitable planet within our own galaxy have been met with failure.
 Resource rich planets, including Earth, are now seen as production planets for food and minerals.
 Poor nutrition and living conditions in space have lead to the reduction in average lifespan by more than half (70PY to 30PY).
 Beside the negative side effects from living in space, resources and orbital space are dwindling.
 A recent deadly space station collision, preceded by many others, has prompted a response from the Federation of Earth Descendants (FED).